Prime brokerages consolidate after "big bang"

-NEW YORK (Reuters) - Hedge funds are cutting back on the brokerage accounts they hold as the prime brokerage industry begins to consolidate more than four years after the Lehman Brothers bankruptcy blew the sector wide open.
+NEW YORK, April 16 (Reuters) - Hedge funds are cutting back on the brokerage accounts they hold as the prime brokerage industry begins to consolidate more than four years after the Lehman Brothers bankruptcy blew the sector wide open.

 The shift comes as prime brokerages are facing increasing challenges.
 New capital regulations are raising costs, while low interest rates, reduced use of leverage and less hedge fund activity pressure revenues.